SereneAnchor/Python/README.md

 ## Future Plans

-- Add notes for each learning stage
+- Add BFS and DFS for graph learning
+- Improve tests for some data structures
 - Improve comments and example descriptions
-- Add separate README files for larger practice projects
 - Continue adding advanced Python topics and project practice